mplesha/backend-node.js-gitpod/README.md

-# Gitpod config to provide the Angular training

-Angular 11.2.3
+# Backend on Node.js training config for gitpod